 Dr. Pace was hired as part of full-time staff in the fall of 2012 after serving nearly four years as an adjunct instructor.
 He was appointed Chair of the Social Sciences Department in the summer of 2015, and managed the Anthropology, Ethnic Studies, History, Geography, Political Sciences and Women's Studies Departments.
 He developed CCA’s nationally-recognized Model United Nations program, which includes more than 300 students on CCA’s campus, as well as a delegation that competes at the international conference in New York.
 Dr. Pace also piloted an Institute for Civic Engagement at CCA, which includes Aurora’s first Great Decisions Discussion Group that is part of the Foreign Policy Association’s program.
 Prior to joining CCA, Dr. Pace taught at Virginia Tech in Blacksburg, Virginia and was a lecturer at the University of Colorado in Boulder.
 His educational background includes three Political Science degrees: a doctorate from the University of Denver, a master’s degree from Virginia Tech and a bachelor of arts from Virginia Commonwealth University in Richmond.

-Dean of Academic Affairs, Transfer Initiatives
+Dean of Academic Affairs and Transfer Initiatives

 Chris Tombari joined CCA in August of 2009 as the Chair for the English as a Second Language (ESL) Department.
 In March of 2016, Chris changed positions to become the Associate Dean, where he oversees such student achievement and success initiatives as SLA Concurrent Enrollment courses, the Achievement Coach’s Gatekeeper Course Interventions, and SLA Program Advising.
 His other responsibilities include serving as a member of the SLA leadership team, working with academic misconduct reports, and working with department chairs, faculty, and personnel across the college to support the pursuit of strategic objectives.
 Prior to working at CCA, Tombari worked for almost 12 years as an instructor and program director in the non-profit education and consulting organization, Spring Institute for Intercultural Learning in Denver.
 He started his career in education in 1993 with the Peace Corps in Mongolia.
 Tombari holds a B.A. in English from Texas A&M University, an M.A. in English (with a focus on Applied Linguistics) from the University of Colorado Denver, and is currently working on his doctorate in Higher Education and Student Affairs Leadership through the University of Northern Colorado.

-Associate Dean.
-Assessment
+Associate Dean of Assessment

 Since joining CCA in Fall 2016, Martin-Mejia has been a Spanish instructor and faculty member and academic department chair for a large variety of World Languages and Liberal Arts programs.
 Her focus during those years was program development, curriculum redesign, implementation of innovative methodologies that support student success, and coaching and mentoring.
 As Associate Dean, she is particularly interested in developing and implementing systems that support the college efforts in the areas academic affairs personnel support and minority student success, retention, and completion.
 Prior to working at CCA, Martin-Mejia was part of the faculty at the University of Texas-Arlington, served as an adjunct at Metro State University and was an instructor at Tarrant County College in Fort Worth, Texas.
 She also simultaneously earned a master's degree in Latin American studies from Virginia Tech in Blacksburg, Va., while teaching Spanish as a graduate teaching assistant.
 Martin-Mejia has a second masters in teaching Spanish as a Foreign Language from Universidad Antonio De Nebrija (Madrid, Spain).
 She also earned a bachelor's in Spanish Literature from Universidad Complutense (Madrid, Spain).

-Associate Dean, Concurrent Enrollment
+Associate Dean of Concurrent Enrollment

 Michelle Pacheco joined CCA in the fall of 2015.
 Under Michelle’s leadership, the size of Concurrent Enrollment has more than doubled in the past three years.
 Michelle has participated in The Academic Management Institute, Leadership Aurora and has been an Inclusive Excellence facilitator.
 Prior to joining CCA, Michelle spent 10 years at Metropolitan State University of Denver where she was the Associate Director of Admissions.
 In her time there Michelle sat on numerous committees, which included chair of Admissions Review, ASSET (Advancing Students for a Stronger Tomorrow) Tuition Classification, The Denver College Attainment Network, Adams County EDU, and the Hispanic Serving Institute taskforce.
 Michelle is passionate about helping students achieve their educational goals by showing student’s how to self-advocate, and providing students the tools they need to be successful.
 Michelle holds a master’s degree in school counseling from Adams State University and a bachelor’s degree in history from MSU Denver.
-Michelle is a Colorado Native and enjoys spending time with her family and road trips to the mountains.
+Michelle is a Colorado native and enjoys spending time with her family and road trips to the mountains.

 H. Ray Keith

-Associate Dean, Instructional Intervention and Support
+Associate Dean of Instructional Intervention and Support

 H. Ray Keith joined the Community College of Aurora in 2014 as a staff member of the School of Liberal Arts and most recently held the position of Director of Instructional Intervention and Support in Academic Affairs.
 During his time at CCA he has led initiatives designed to improve student success outcomes while eliminating equity gaps for the diverse student body at the college.
 Under his leadership the department of instructional intervention and support provides professional development in research-based strategies for teaching and learning, facilitates the development of CCA’s center for teaching and learning, oversees academic affairs initiatives and the development of instructional interventions at the course level.
 Additionally, Ray is a member of the college’s Inclusive Excellence Council and its leadership team.
 In his work at the University of Denver and the Community College of Aurora he has been a champion for equity, diversity, and inclusion.
 Prior to joining higher education, he worked in K-12 for more than a decade as a college counselor, high school administrator, and educational consultant.
 His career has focused on student success and retention for under-represented populations.
 Research emphasis are Inclusive Excellence, culturally responsive pedagogy, persistence and retention, and academic achievement for students of color.
 He holds a master’s degree in Higher Education from the University of Denver and a bachelor‘s degree from Oklahoma City University.